HPC Architecture Explained

 Core Components of HPC Architecture

 In an HPC architecture, a group of computers (nodes) collaborates on shared tasks.
 Each node in this structure accepts and processes tasks and computations independently.
-The nodes coordinate and synchronize execution tasks, ultimately producing a combined result.
+The nodes coordinate and synchronize execution tasks to produce a combined result.

 The HPC architecture has mandatory and optional components.